 A 30 mph speed limit between Begelly roundabout and Thomas Chapel Junction on the A478 has now been introduced and rumble strips installed.
 Double yellow lines have also been installed throughout Carmarthen Road, Kilgetty.
-Kilgetty play area has seen some improvement work to the surface around play equipment take place recently and further improvements will be considered by KBCC.
+Kilgetty play area has seen some improvement work to the surface around play equipment take place recently and further improvements will be considered by KBCC this year.

-Councillor Diane Lockley was elected as Chair and Councillor Janet Ward was elected as Vice-Chair for 2017-18 at the May 2017 Annual Meeting of KBCC.
+Councillor Diane Lockley was re-elected as Chair and Councillor Jayne Palmer was elected as Vice-Chair for 2018-19 at the May 2018 Annual Meeting of KBCC.

 Members by Ward

-Kilgetty: Councillors Trevor Andrews, Diane Lockley, Sandra Smith, Janet Ward and Josephine Woodgate.** Cllr Christopher Ebrey and Cllr Brenda Jones Co-opted September 2017.
+Kilgetty: Councillors Diane Lockley, Sandra Smith, Janet Ward and Josephine Woodgate.** Cllr Christopher Ebrey and Cllr Brenda Jones Co-opted September 2017.
 Cllr Jayne Palmer Co-opted April 2018.

 Begelly: Councillor David Anderson.** Cllr Peter Adams Co-opted October 2017.
 Cllr Gavin Thomas and Cllr John Whitby Co-opted February 2018. ** All Elected uncontested May 2017.

 All Councillors are Independent and are not affiliated to any political Party.
 See also Contacts sub heading above.
 Councillors can be contacted through the Clerk - see details under 'Contacts'.
-The Register of Members' Interests 2017 is attached together with the monthly declarations of interests (where appropriate) made at Council meetings.
-A list of payments made to Members in FY 2016/17 is also attached.
+The Register of Members' Interests 2017 is attached together with the monthly Declarations of Interests (where appropriate) made at Council meetings.

 Annual Precept 2018/19